Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory

 where $0\leq \rho_{\site}(t)\leq 2$ is the single-site fermion density:

-This quantity measures persistent localization in time, indicating the retention of the initial-state matter configuration.
-In \cref{fig_phase_diagram}(a), we plot the long-time averaged imbalance predicted by the diagonal ensemble (DE) (see \cite{SM}) for the SS state of \cref{eq_bg_superposition} as a function of mass and gauge coupling strength.
-The plot shows that for large coupling and moderately large masses, $(g\gg 1, m\gtrsim 1)$, the imbalance acquires finite values, signaling long-time localization of the initial configuration.
+and the coefficients $w_n\!=\!\rho_{\site}(0)\!-\!1$ define the weights associated with the considered initial matter configuration.
+The matter imbalance in \cref{eq_imbalance} quantifies how much the system departs from or retains the matter configuration of the initial state.
+To compute the long-time average of this and any other local observable $\hat{O}(t)$, we use the diagonal ensemble (DE) \cite{Rigol2008ThermalizationItsMechanism, SM}, which, for the initial state expressed in the Hamiltonian eigenbasis, $\ket{\Psi(0)}\!=\!\sum_{s}C_{s}\ket{\Phi_{s}}$, the long-time average is $O_{\mathrm{DE}}\!=\!\sum_{s}\abs{C_{s}}^2 \braket{\Phi_s|\hat O|\Phi_s}$.
+In \cref{fig_imbalance}(a), we plot the DE imbalance $\mathcal{I}_{\mathrm{DE}}$ for the SS state of \cref{eq_bg_superposition} as a function of mass and gauge coupling strength.
+The plot shows that for large coupling and moderately large masses, $(g\!\gg\!1, m\!\gtrsim\!1)$, the long-time average of the imbalance $\mathcal{I}_{DE}$ acquires finite values, signaling long-time localization of the initial configuration.

-The dynamics of the imbalance approaching the long-time average is shown in \cref{fig_phase_diagram}(b).
-To mitigate the effect of finite-size oscillations, we consider the time-integrated imbalance $\overline{\mathcal{I}}(t)=\frac{1}{\Delta t}\int^{t+\Delta t/2}_{t-\Delta t/2}ds\,\mathcal{I}(s)$, for an intermediate time window $\Delta t$.
-We compare quenches originating from the GI and SS initial states, considering three distinct regimes: one with small mass and coupling, another with large mass and strong coupling, and a third with large mass and moderate coupling.
-In all cases, the GI initial state does not lead to long-term localization of the excitation, although in the latter case, matter imbalance melts away over a longer timescale compared to the other regimes, as we discuss in more detail later.
-In contrast, the SS initial state shows a different behavior: while the first regime does not exhibit sustained localization, the other two display a finite imbalance that persists over long timescales.
+The dynamics of the imbalance approaching the long-time average are shown in \cref{fig_imbalance}(b).
+There, to mitigate the effect of finite-size oscillations, we consider the time-averaged imbalance $\overline{\mathcal{I}}(t)=\frac{1}{\Delta t}\int^{t+\Delta t/2}_{t-\Delta t/2}ds\,\mathcal{I}(s)$, for an intermediate time window $\Delta t=300$.
+We focus on three parameter points (1-3 circles in \cref{fig_imbalance}(a)) representing the ergodic (1), DFL (2), and HSF (3) regions sketched in \cref{fig_sketch}(a), and compare dynamics from the GI and SS initial states.
+For the GI initial state, the imbalance $\overline{\mathcal I}(t)$ does not remain finite at long times in any of the three regimes; in the HSF region, it relaxes more slowly than in the ergodic case.
+In contrast, for the SS initial state, the ergodic region shows decay of the imbalance, whereas in the HSF and DFL regions $\overline{\mathcal I}(t)$ approaches a nonzero DE value, indicating persistent memory of the initial matter pattern.
 These results suggest that the model may exhibit DFL in specific parameter regimes, as we show in more detail in the following analysis.

-\textbf{\textit{Particle creation.---}} To confirm that the observed localization is due to the superposition of different superselection sectors, we must first ensure that the gauge-invariant system (without background charges) has an ergodic behavior.
+\textbf{\textit{Particle creation.---}} To confirm that the observed localization arises from the superposition of different superselection sectors, we must first ensure that the GI system (without background charges) exhibits ergodic behavior.
 We define the single-site occupancy operator